A guide to diabetes-friendly movie snacks

 Don’t go in hungry

 Ever heard that you should never shop for groceries when you’re hungry?
 The same logic applies here.
-Brightly colored candy wrappers and the smell of freshly popped popcorn can be tough to resist at the best of times, and the urge to make an impulse purchase is only compounded if you’re arriving to the theater with an appetite.
+Brightly colored candy wrappers and the smell of freshly popped popcorn can be tough to resist at the best of times, and the urge to make an impulse purchase is compounded if you’re arriving to the theater with an appetite.
 Set yourself up for success by eating a well-balanced meal before heading to the show.

 Skip the soda

-Avoid soda and opt for drinks like water, unsweetened iced tea and unsweetened flavored seltzers.
+Avoid soda and opt for drinks like water, unsweetened iced tea, and unsweetened flavored seltzers.

 Bring your own snacks

 Policies about outside food and drinks vary from theater to theater.
 So, use your best judgment if you decide to pack your own snack.
-You should abide by common courtesies, too: Be discreet, don’t make a mess and steer clear of hot food, food that has a strong smell or food with noisy packaging.
+You should abide by common courtesies, too: Be discreet, don’t make a mess, and steer clear of hot food, food that has a strong smell, or food with noisy packaging.
 Try combinations of these snack suggestions:

 Non-starchy veggies